Arizona–Arizona State men's basketball rivalry: Streaks

 The Arizona–Arizona State rivalry has been known for streaks.
 In the first major streak of the series, Arizona won 9 straight over the Sun Devils from 1913 to 1926.
 Arizona has the longest winning streak of the series, 17 games, from 1945 to 1952.
 The streak was broken by Arizona State in 1952.
 Arizona State's longest streak was 15 games from 1958 to 1965.
-Arizona currently has a one game winning streak in the series.
+Arizona currently has a four game winning streak in the series.